Skip to main content

 Admission to All Programs

 Admission to the general degree requires a valid MAP that will satisfy university graduation criteria.
-Admission to the school teaching tracks require letters of recommendation, completed application packet, and a formal interview.
+Admission to the school teaching tracks requires letters of recommendation, a completed application packet, and a formal interview.
 Please see the chair or advisor for further details.

 Program Learning Outcomes